jhickner/web/README.md

 <img src="images/web.png" width="800" alt="A terminal split into panes, with web pages, a YouTube video, source code, and a shell all drawn side by side">

-Chrome in your terminal, with tabs, drawn inline as a window in the pane.
+Chrome in your terminal!

-`web` runs headless Chrome, streams the page over the DevTools protocol, and draws each frame with the kitty graphics protocol.
-Keyboard and mouse go back the other way, so pages are live: links click, forms type, wheels scroll.
-Tabs, history, bookmarks and logins are Chrome's own.
-Works in tmux.

-If you like running things in your terminal, check out these other projects:
+- runs headless chrome, and streams it into kitty graphics windows in your terminal (including tmux).
+- `--login` opens a real window with `web`'s profile, so you can use your logins
+- includes a tabs implementation that works in the terminal (with grid view, and a keybind to merge all tabs from all instances into the current window)
+- supports text entry, mouseovers, etc.
+- can be driven by JS, playwright, or MCP
+- history and bookmark support, with fuzzy search

+Some of my other projects that run in the terminal:
 - [rom](https://github.com/jhickner/rom) - a terminal game emulator (gba, snes, etc.)
 - [pix](https://github.com/jhickner/pix) - a terminal image viewer with grid layout
-- [vid](https://github.com/jhickner/vid) - a terminal video player with subtitle
+- [vid](https://github.com/jhickner/vid) - a terminal video player with subtitle support
-support
+- [piano](https://github.com/jhickner/piano) - a tiny piano, with playback and
+  pratice mode

 ## Quick start